Corrigan v. Buckley: Background

 Buchanan v.
 Warley (1917) barred the government from enforcing segregation through explicitly racial zoning provisions.
 But in the aftermath of Buchanan, other less explicit methods to force and maintain segregation were created, such as racially-restrictive covenants.
-Another tactic, exclusionary zoning, was not explicitly racial in description but maintained de facto racial segregation and was upheld in Euclid v.
-Ambler (1926).
 The covenants were documents drawn up by members of a neighborhood and stated that the signers would not sell their homes to any nonwhite person.
 The agreements were instituted on a private scale and so had never had to face justification from the courts.
 Many citizens who signed the papers were afraid of blacks moving in and lowering their property values.
 The whites gave numerous reasons for how the exclusion of blacks was logical and understandable.
 However, the reasons were used in the end as a façade to cover up the racism that was still prevalent at that time.
 Washington had always been a racially-segregated city, and one such covenant was signed for the block on S Street NW, between 18th Street and New Hampshire Avenue.

+Another tactic, exclusionary zoning, was not explicitly racial in description but maintained de facto class-based segregation and was upheld in Euclid v.
+Ambler (1926).